 “It is a great challenge to get everyone into the labour market, but at the same time this is an opportunity when it comes to our demographic development.
 Sweden enjoyed a strong four percent growth last year, and this year’s expected growth is 3.7 percent.
 The big problem in the labour market is a lack of labour.”

-In the autumn budget, the government has identified 19 main paths to strengthen the work with improving the newly arrived’s chances to establish themselves quickly in working and social life.
+In the autumn budget, the government has identified 19 main paths to strengthen the work with improving the chances for those newly arrived to establish themselves quickly in working and social life.
 Municipalities will be given more resources, and new housing legislation gives the Swedish Migration Agency the power to allocate accommodation.
 Education and work experience will be mapped already in the asylum phase.
 Early language training will also be offered at that stage.
 The county administration will be tasked with coordinating early measures.

 The government has also launched the so-called 100 club, which offers package solutions for large companies which can accommodate 100 asylum seekers.
 The youth guarantee will be extended to include refugees.
 Waiting times with the authorities will be shortened and the government is allocating more money in order to strengthen already existing measures.

 “We face big challenges when it comes to getting more people into education.
 After the two year long introduction programme, only seven percent go on to study more.
 This is our big challenge,” says Ylva Johansson.